riscv-software-src/riscof/docs/source/plugins.rst

-The first order of business is to move the ``COMPILE_CMD`` and ``RUN_CMD`` and define the contents in the ``COMPILE_TARGET`` and ``RUN_TARGET`` respectively as these are the only commands where the values will be substituted by the python function.
+The first order of business is to move the ``COMPILE_CMD`` and ``RUN_CMD`` and define the contents in the ``COMPILE_TARGET`` and ``RUN_TARGET`` respectively as these are the only commands where the values will be substituted by the Python function.
 Hence the respective variables look like this:

 .. code-block:: Makefile
     :linenos: